ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

 something like the RealFlight interlink controller or a wide range of other joystick devices.

-Before you use the joystick support you need to remove a debug statements from the python-pygame joystick driver on Linux.
-If you don't then you will see lots of debug output like this:
+Before you use the joystick support you may need to remove debug statements from the python-pygame joystick driver on Linux.
+If you don't then you may see lots of debug output like this:

 ::